two-thirty-seven/BlazorHtmxDemo/README.md

 PageLinks demonstrates how a popup menu can work.

 Cocktails is a multi-level HTMX page which searches a remote API for cocktails.
 HTMX loads the search results and clicking a result loads the detail via HTMX.

+Photos is a multi-component page which loads a selection of photos from Picsum based on the page number and size of page.
+It demonstrates how to use an HX-Trigger to update the photos based on the values in the PhotosControl component.
+All values are persisted in session state.